Idkode/sbcup-2025/README.md

 - This is the interface between the user and the cameras monitoring.
 - As of now, only a dashboard page and a simple settings page are available.
 - Depends on backend, model and monitoring services.
-- Needs images collected from at least one camera to actually work.
+- Needs images collected from at least one camera to work.

 ### Spring Boot Backend

-- Responsible for saving the images from the monitoring service, sending images to the model to get Detections and supplying data to frontend.
+- Responsible for saving the images from the monitoring service, sending images to the model to get detections and supplying data to frontend.
 - Uses Spring Boot.
-Interacts with mongo database to save the images' data and detections.
+Interacts with Mongo database to save the images' data and detections.
 - As of now, only Image endpoints are available.
 They can be checked at the ImageController class.

 ### Monitoring Service

-- Configuration files are config.json and cameras.json.
+- Configuration files can be found at config.json and cameras.json.
 - For monitoring purposes, jobType needs to be parallel.
 - With the current configurations, the limit of cameras is 5.
 To increase the number, the limit would need to be altered in the selenoid service.
-- Before running, it is recommended to check if the camera links are still valid, since most of them are changed periodically
+- Before running, it is recommended to check if the camera links are still valid, since most of them changed periodically

 ### Selenoid Service

 - Manages selenium sessions created by the monitoring service.
 - Has a limit of 5 concurrent sessions, but can be altered through compose configurations.
 - Beware that increasing the limit might increase CPU and memory usage
-- Uses a custom firefox image to ensure correct images collection in some websites.
+- Uses a custom Firefox image to ensure correct images collection in some websites.

 ### YOLO Model Service